linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 05.10.2024
+- Topic: Be smart and start your community
+- Directory: /posts/2024/October/05
+- Description: ``` 🚀 Be smart and start your own community!
+With our platform solution, you can build your social network in just a few steps – designed your way! 🔥🌍 #BuildYourCommunity #BeSmart #Web4 #Linkspreed ```

 ### 04.10.2024
 - Topic: linkspreed.club -> linkspreed.web4.one
 - Directory: /posts/2024/October/04